 Which brokers offers more tradeable asset classes, Moneta Markets or Exness?

-Moneta Markets offers a more diverse selection of investment options than Exness allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, Moneta Markets has 266, compared to 112 from Exness.
+Moneta Markets offers a more diverse selection of investment options than Exness allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Moneta Markets has 965, compared to 112 from Exness.

 Can I trade cryptocurrency with Moneta Markets or Exness?